wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

 ### Implement the channel page user interface

 Locate the `render()` method in the `ConfigMathTab` class.
 Replace the existing method implementation with the following code.
-This will add two input boxes and a button to the page.
-When the button is clicked, it will perform the math operation selected in the configuration page to the two values and display the results.
+This new code adds two input boxes and a button to the page.
+When the button is selected, it performs the math operation selected on the configuration page to the two values and displays the results.

 ```ts
 public render() {